uzairali19/tic_tac_toe/README.md

 ## Getting Started

+To play the game, please setup the project from the description below.
+Once you are done:

+1. Type the name of 1st Player
+2. Type the name of 2nd Player
+   (Notice first player always get's 'X' and second player gets 'O', So, feel free to switch!)
+3. Try to create a winning combination
+4. Both players take turns, think of a strategy.
+5. Once you complete and the game `Draws`.
+Restart and try again.

+### Setup Local

 To get a local copy of this project follow the steps below:

-### Setup Local

 Use `git clone https://github.com/uzairali19/tic_tac_toe.git` to clone the branch directly to your machine